 Though pilots who had flown the previous 737 model used to be able to fly the newer Max by completing a course on an iPad for an hour or two, that’s not going to cut it now, according to Pramesti.
 Pilots in Indonesia will have to go through more stringent training, including a requirement to train in sophisticated flight simulators, she said.

 Pramesti may join her staff to a meeting in Texas this week, where the FAA is hosting foreign counterparts to discuss the steps needed to get the Max airborne again.

 Meanwhile, Boeing is battling to restore confidence among its customers, particularly in Indonesia.
 State-owned PT Garuda Indonesia has said it’s seeking to convert its $4.8 billion order for 49 Boeing 737 Max 8 jets to other models due to concerns its customers no longer want to fly in the aircraft.
 The co-founder of privately-owned PT Lion Mentari Airlines has said he wants to cancel $22 billion in orders for the aircraft because of what he says is Boeing’s unfair reaction to the October crash.

 In the US, the FAA has come under fire for approving a Boeing feature known as the Manoeuvring Characteristics Augmentation System, or MCAS, and for giving the Chicago-based planemaker too much authority to oversee itself.

 After a sensor on both the doomed 737 Max jets malfunctioned, MCAS continually pushed down the aircraft’s nose until pilots lost control.
 Boeing is redesigning the system to make it less prone to operate in error.
-The FAA may receive the proposed software fix for the grounded 737 Max as soon as this week.For all the latest transport news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+The FAA may receive the proposed software fix for the grounded 737 Max as soon as this week.transport news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.